SRINETHIR/Hardware-Design/README.md

 >  ` -O3 `: This is the maximum optimization that involves maximum and aggressive optimization.
 Try to achieve the ideal performance with compilation time lesser than the execution speed.
 > <br>
 > <br>
-> ` Os `: This flag is used to optimize the size of the code by reducing the code size, which is useful for efficient memory usage.
+> ` Os `: This flag is used to optimize the code size by reducing the code size, which is useful for efficient memory usage.

 </details>